YunoHost-Apps/my_webapp_ynh/doc/POST_INSTALL.md

 - **Password**: `__PASSWORD__`
 - **Directory**: `__INSTALL_DIR__/www`

-**Note**: If no SFTP password was provided during installation, the password is the same as the user who installed this application.
+**Note**: If no SFTP password was provided during installation:
+- If a database was installed, the SFTP password is the same as the database password
+- If no database was installed, a random password was generated and displayed during the installation process

 {% endif %}